GlenTiki/glentiki.github.io/_posts/2016-06-01-final-year-project-finished.md

 ---
 layout: post
-title: My final year project material is available!
+title: My final year project is finished, and with that, college!
 redirect_from: "/2016/06/01/final-year-project-finished/"
-permalink: fyp-midway-update
+permalink: fyp-finished-update
 tags:
   -  Personal
   -  "Final year project"